RamseyNjire/coding-challenges-solved-and-explained/README.md

 ## How to Use This Repo

-- The challenges can be found in the Challenges folder, with more information in (CHALLENGES.md)[./Challenges/CHALLENGES.md].
+- The challenges can be found in the [Challenges](./Challenges) folder, with more information in [CHALLENGES.md](./Challenges/CHALLENGES.md).

-- The solutions can be found in the Solutions folder, with more information in (SOLUTIONS.md)[./Solutions/SOLUTIONS.md].
+- The solutions can be found in the [Solutions](./Solutions) folder, with more information in [SOLUTIONS.md](./Solutions/SOLUTIONS.md).

-- The explainers can be found in the Explainers folder, with more information in the EPLAINER-*.md files.
+- The explainers can be found in the Explainers folder, with more information in the EXPLAINER-*.md files.